nolemretaWxd/nolemretaWxd/README.md

  - Discord: nolemretaW
  - Email: contact@nolemretaw.pl

-I primarly write code using C#.
-But I also somewhat know PHP, Python, and Node.js.
+I primarly use C#.
+But I also somewhat know PHP, Python, and JS.
 Might learn some low level language like C or C++ in the future.
-Or assembly for a simple CPU like MOS Technology 6502
+Or assembly for a simple CPU like MOS Technology 6502 My OS of choice is Linux Mint 21.2 on my main machine, and Arch Linux running latest kernel on my laptop.

 <p align="right"><img src="https://komarev.com/ghpvc/?username=nolemretaWxd&amp;label=Profile%20views&amp;color=0e75b6&amp;style=flat" alt="nolemretaWxd" /></p>

 <!--START_SECTION:waka-->